ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-graphs/anim-nodes-bone-weights.md

 This node is used to switch between different bone weight masks.
 For example a walk animation should be played on the whole body, but once an upper body animation becomes active, the walk animation should only be played on the lower body.

+When the index changes to select a different bone weight mask, the node smoothly transitions between the old and new weight configurations over a configurable duration.
+This prevents sudden jumps in animation blending and creates more natural-looking transitions between different animation states.

 ### Node Properties

+* `Transition Duration`: The time it takes to smoothly blend from one bone weight mask to another when the index changes.
+The default is 200 milliseconds.
+Set this to zero for instant switching without blending.

 * `Weights Count`: How many weight input pins the node should have.